rdallasgray/archie-blog/_posts/2012-03-30-background.md

 The Wikitude platform would be used as the backbone of a short-cycle iterative process, the overall structure being:

-1. Use the wikitude.me service (http://wikitude.me) to place points of interest in the wikutde.me World.
+1. Use the [wikitude.me service](http://wikitude.me) to place points of interest in the wikutde.me World.
 These would then be visible on both the map and camera views of the Wikitude iPhone app, enabling simple evaluation.

-2. Building on the results of the previous step's evaluation, carry over the points of interest into a web service providing an ARML feed (http://openarml.org) to Wikitude.
+2. Building on the results of the previous step's evaluation, carry over the points of interest into a web service providing an [ARML feed](http://openarml.org) to Wikitude.
 This would allow points to be given custom icons, and have media attached to them.
 Further and more detailed evaluation could then be undertaken.

-3. Using Wikitude's SDK (http://www.wikitude.com/developer/documentation/wikitude-sdk), and working from the previous evaluations, begin building a standalone iPhone app.
+3. Using [Wikitude's SDK](http://www.wikitude.com/developer/documentation/wikitude-sdk), and working from the previous evaluations, begin building a standalone iPhone app.

 The next post discusses step 1, and the lessons learned from it.